lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

     Then, PHASE_1 ends and the pre-verification side processing moves to the next PHASE_2 (see {{sec-pre-verif-phase-2}}).

-11. The SPO has not found a valid authentication credential associated with the other peer that can be used in the ongoing EDHOC session.
+11. The SPO has not found a valid and (provisionally) trusted authentication credential associated with the other peer that can be used in the ongoing EDHOC session.
 Therefore, the EDHOC session with the other peer is aborted.

 #### PHASE\_2 # {#sec-pre-verif-phase-2}